trailofbits/sienna-locomotive/vmfuzz/Configuration.md

 crash_dir:
  # path to the crashed directory

+# Optional

 # Radamsa Information
 radamsa_number_files_to_create:
   # number of files create at each radamsa round
+seed_pattern:
+  # seed pattern used by radamsa

 # Winafl Information
 winafl_default_timeout: